 2. Château de Chenonceau

-If you plan to awaken the history buff inside, why not make your way to one of the most fascinating mixes of Renaissance and Gothic architecture?
+If you plan to awaken your inner history buff, why not make your way to one of the most fascinating mixes of Renaissance and Gothic architecture?

-What will attract you the most is the guards room with the 16th-century fireplace, decorated by 16th-century tapestry, and showing exposed ceiling joists bearing the mark of “C” for Catherine de Medici.
+What will attract you the most is the guards' room, with its 16th-century fireplace, decorated by 16th-century tapestries, and a showing of exposed ceiling joists bearing the mark of “C” for Catherine de Medici.

-Make sure to enjoy the audio tour inside the castle to learn more about its fascinating history.
-If you want to visit this beautiful castle, you will find our Chateau de Chenonceau travel guide useful.
+Make sure to enjoy the audio tour inside the castle, if you want to learn more about its fascinating history.
+If you plan on visiting this beautiful castle, you may find our Chateau de Chenonceau travel guide useful.

 3. Château de Chaumont-sur-Loire

-Rebuilt a few years after Louis XI had the château burned and razed to the ground, in 1465, the chateau is now famous for its yearly garden festival.
+Rebuilt a few years after Louis XI had the château burned and razed to the ground in 1465, the restored chateau is now famous for its yearly garden festival.
 The festival is a showcasing of garden art and contemporary landscape design.

-With a breathtaking view of Loire from the once ‘north wing’ the Château de Chaumont-sur-Loire also harvests works of incredible architecture.
-The art gallery in the loft shows how the non-accessible areas look like, and the archived pepperpot riding school is a stunning piece of engineering.
+With a breathtaking view of the Loire from the once ‘north wing’, the Château de Chaumont-sur-Loire also hosts works of incredible architecture.
+The art gallery in the loft shows what the non-accessible areas look like, and the pepperpot riding school is a stunning piece of engineering for its time.